Hyodo-Kato theory with syntomic coefficients: Weak formal schemes

 \section{Weak formal schemes}

-In this section, we recall the notion of weak formal schemes in \cite{EY} which is slightly generalized from the original definition in \cite{Me}.
-Our definition admits weak formal schemes which are not necessarily adic over the base.
+In this section, we recall some basic definitions and propositions concerning weak formal schemes given in \cite{EY}.
+Our definition of weak formal schemes was slightly generalized from the original definition in \cite{Me}, so that a weak formal scheme is not necessarily adic over the base.

 Let $R$ be a noetherian ring with an ideal $I$.
 We first recall the notion of weakly complete algebras.